ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 operator
-  Attributes used when a user establishes an extended MCS console session.
+  Attributes for the RACF OPERPARM segment.

+  Configures extended MCS console session attributes for the user profile.

+  Only valid for :emphasis:`scope=user` with :emphasis:`operation=create` and :emphasis:`operation=update`.

   | **required**: False
   | **type**: dict